AdaCore/gnatstudio/docs/users_guide/editing.rst

 :guilabel:`emacsclient`
   This is a program that is always available if you have installed Emacs.
 As opposed to starting a new Emacs every time, it will reuse an existing Emacs session.
-It is then extremely fast to open a file.
+It's then extremely fast to open a file.

 .. index:: emacs

 :guilabel:`emacs`
   This client will start a new Emacs session every time a file needs to be opened.
-You should use `emacsclient` instead, since it is much faster, and makes it easier to copy and paste between multiple files.
-Basically, the only reason to use this external editor is if your system doesn't support `emacsclient`.
+You should use `emacsclient` instead, since it's much faster, and it makes it easier to copy and paste between multiple files.
+  The only reason to use this external editor is if your system doesn't support `emacsclient`.

 .. index:: vi

 :guilabel:`vim`
-  `Vim` is a vi-like editor that provides a number of enhancements, for instance syntax highlighting for all the languages supported by GPS.
+  `Vim` is a vi-like editor that provides a number of enhancements, for example syntax highlighting for all the languages supported by GPS.
-  Selecting this external editor will start an xterm (or command window, depending on your system) with a running `vim` process editing the file.
+  Selecting this external editor will start an `xterm` (or command window, depending on your system) with a running `vim` process editing the file.

-  Note that one limitation of this editor is that if GPS needs to open the same file a second time, it will open a new editor, instead of reusing the existing one.
+  One limitation of this editor is that if GPS needs to open the same file a second time, it will open a new editor instead of reusing the existing one.

-  To enable this capability, the xterm executable must be found in the PATH, and thus is not supported on Windows systems.
-Under Windows systems, you can use the `custom` editor instead.
+  To enable this capability, the `xterm` executable must be found in the PATH and thus is not supported on Windows systems.
+On Windows systems, you can use the `custom` editor instead.

 :guilabel:`vi`
   This editor works exactly like vim, but uses the standard `vi` command